shahoob/arcadia-index/CONTRIBUTING.md

 To claim a github issue, simply leave a comment on it saying that you are working on it.

 You can also search for `TODO`s in the code and pick one of those tasks.
 If you decide to do this, please open an issue first and claim it before working on the task.

+### Backend notes

+- If you make changes to/add sql queries with `sqlx`, you need to run `cargo sqlx prepare` before committing your changes.
+This command will generate some files that allow the queries to be tested without a database running.
+Our CI pipeline relies on that, and will fail if the command hasn't been ran.
+You can setup a [git pre-commit hook](https://www.slingacademy.com/article/git-pre-commit-hook-a-practical-guide-with-examples/) if you want.

+- For better code quality, we use [clippy](https://github.com/rust-lang/rust-clippy) in our CI pipeline.
+You can set your editor to run `cargo clippy` instead of `cargo check` (on file save, etc.).